RachelAnnDrury/MLECapstone/README.md

 **SCREENSHOT** Best Model trained with parameters

 ## Model Deployment
-*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+The deployed Voting Ensemble model takes the input variables in the "Test Web Service" section of the automl.ipynb file.
+To submit a query, simply edit the "Test Web Service" data to the desired inputs and run that cell and the following, which contains the "result" variable and prints the prediction based upon the data inputs.

+***SCREENSHOT*** Deployed Model - test (from notebook)

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+Visit this URL: ***SCREENCASTURL*** to view the project screencast, demonstrating:
 - A working model
 - Demo of the deployed  model
-- Demo of a sample request sent to the endpoint and its response
+- Demo of a sample request sent to the endpoint and its response *TODO* Provide a link to a screen recording of the project in action.
+Remember that the screencast should demonstrate above listed items